 Producers participating in the USDA Farmers Market under one of the categories listed on Page 4 and 5 are required to purchase a minimum of 75 percent of their ingredients from a farmer, rancher and/or grower in the Chesapeake Bay region.
+Priority will be given to those vendors who grow, raise or harvest the products that are featured in the items they sell.
 Market Management will approve products to be sold on a case-by-case basis.